 To change your logo go to the 'Page Master' under the 'Design' menu

-After a slightly tense entrance (if without a chart plotter), this is a delightful spot, at least in quiet weather from the south, and when there is not too much swell.
+After a slightly tense entrance (at least without a chart plotter), this is a delightful spot, at least in quiet weather from the south, and when there is not too much swell.
 The small harbour at Croig (of crab and lobster fame) with an old jetty has less space than outside Goat Island (with the obelisk), but also less swell and it is a shorter row to the shore.
-There are a lot of seals on the skerries and a small beach facing north west where there is excellent snorkelling for crabs and other assorted sea life.
-In fact there is a larger beach just round the corner, facing south east, but it is not so charming.
+There are a lot of seals on the skerries, and there is a small beach facing northwest where there is excellent snorkelling for crabs and other assorted sealife.
+There is also a larger beach just round the corner, facing southeast, but it is not so charming.
 In both cases there is not much sand left at high water springs.

 It is a bit of a row, but the Quinish Estate over on the east shore has some splendid walks and views — and a standing stone (from the anchorage, you can see the big house, circa 1810, peeping through the trees).